luisds95/genreit/README.md

 The default configuration is encoded in `configs/default.json`.
 If a different model/configuration is to be used, then the user has to create the corresponding json file and point it to Genre It!:

-`./genreit -config "path/to/new/json.json" -title "This is a title" -description "This is the plot of a movie"`
+`python genreit -config "path/to/new/json.json" -title "This is a title" -description "This is the plot of a movie"`

 In general, the configuration file has the following structure:
 * **estimator**: str.
 Currently only "logistic" is supported.